What's New!

 direct "diplomatic" relationships with the Germanic kingdoms of western Europe.

-S. Clemente: details of the "transennae"
+S. Clemente: detail of the "transennae"

 In 663 Emperor Constans II visited Rome for twelve days: it was a short but rather rapacious visit